Spring Garden Revival

 Erosion Control & Slope Stabilization Requirements for Massachusetts Landscapes

-Erosion control is essential for protecting Natick's hilly terrain, streambanks, and coastal properties.
-Mulch is applied on slopes up to a 3:1 horizontal:vertical ratio, with erosion control blankets used for steeper grades.
-Hydromulching and terracing are effective for large-scale or challenging sites.
-Compliance with local erosion control bylaws and Conservation Commission oversight is required, especially near wetlands.
-Regular inspections after storms, particularly Nor'easters, help identify and repair washouts.
-Integrating mulch with stormwater infrastructure and monitoring ensures long-term slope stability and water quality protection.
+Erosion control is a priority in Natick, especially for properties with slopes, near waterways, or in areas prone to Nor'easters and heavy rainfall.
+Mulch is applied on slopes up to a 3:1 (horizontal:vertical) ratio, with erosion control blankets used for steeper grades.
+Hydromulching and terracing are options for large-scale or challenging sites.
+Compliance with local erosion control bylaws and Conservation Commission oversight is required for work near wetlands, integrating with MassDEP Stormwater Standards.
+Regular inspection after storms, repair of washouts, and seasonal assessments are essential for effective slope stabilization and long-term landscape resilience.

 Integrated Pest Management & Long-Term Plant Health Through Proper Mulching